-- 19.83 As with cases under the Act, the FSA may settle or mediate appropriate cases involving civil breaches of the Money Laundering Regulations to assist it to exercise its functions under the Regulations in the most efficient and economic way.
-The settlement discount scheme set out in DEPP 6.7 applies to penalties imposed under the Money Laundering Regulations. - 19.84 The FSA will apply the approach to publicity that it has outlined in EG 6.
-However, as the Money Laundering Regulations do not require the FSA to issue final notices, the FSA will publish such information about the matter to which the decision notice relates as it considers appropriate.
-This will generally involve publishing the decision notice on the FSA's website, with or without an accompanying press release, and updating the Public Register.
+19.83 As with cases under the Act, the FCA may settle or mediate appropriate cases involving civil breaches of the Money Laundering Regulations to assist it to exercise its functions FCA under the Regulations in the most efficient and economic way.
+The settlement discount scheme set out in DEPP 6.7 applies to penalties imposed under the Money Laundering publish such information about the matter to which the decision notice relates as it considers appropriate.
+This will generally involve publishing the decision notice on the FCA's website, with or without an accompanying press release, and updating the Public